-Dust nuisance can be a major issue during construction and demolition work, resulting from activities such as excavation, burning, blasting and, in particular, vehicles using haul roads.
+Dust can be a major issue during construction and demolition work, resulting from activities such as excavation, burning, blasting and, in particular, vehicles using haul roads.

 Dust is also an issue at quarries, waste facilities, ports and other industrial sites.
 Typical operational sources include stack emissions, stockpiling and loading and unloading materials.

 Methods to reduce the risk of causing dust nuisance include the following:

 - installation of wheel washing facilities at site entrances/exits

 - water spraying of haul roads and stockpiles

 - reduction of speeds on haul roads